kalarsu/letscodejavascript/README.md

 Ht12: Test frameworks - Mocha
 ============================================================
-1. A popular JavaScript test framework Mocha https://mochajs.org/ o	sudo npm install mocha --ignore-scripts --save-dev o	sudo git add . , sudo git commit –am “message”, sudo npm rebuild o	Instead of using
+1. A popular JavaScript test framework Mocha https://mochajs.org/
+    - sudo npm install mocha --ignore-scripts --save-dev
+    - sudo git add . , sudo git commit –am “message”, sudo npm rebuild
+    - Instead of using
         - sudo node src/test.js,
         - use sudo node_modules/.bin/mocha src/test.js
-o	Group all the test cases within describe
+    - Group all the test cases within describe

         describe("Addition", function(){ //use "describe" to group all the test cases it("adds positive numbers", function(){ //use "it" for test case, and write the   comment in the code